ember-learn/ember-blog/source/2019-12-06-the-ember-times-issue-127.md

 [ember-test-selectors](https://github.com/simplabs/ember-test-selectors) - the addon that provides better element selectors in Ember.js tests - released [v3.0.0](https://github.com/simplabs/ember-test-selectors/releases/tag/v3.0.0).
 The main breaking changes in this major release are dropping support for older Ember.js, Ember CLI and Node.js versions (Ember.js 2.16 or above, Ember CLI 2.14 or above, Node.js 8 or above).

-The release also comes with some improvements that might decrease your build times so update your dependency today!
+The release also comes with some improvements that might decrease your build times, so update your dependency today!

 ---